Data Governance Analyst

 We thank all applicants for their interest.
 All applications will be reviewed to determine which candidates' qualifications most closely match the advertised requirements.

-If you require any further information on this job posting or require an accommodation during the recruitment process, please contact Edmund Mendoza at Edmund.Mendoza@gov.ab.ca.
+If you require any further information on this job posting or require an accommodation during the recruitment process, please contact Jenny Luong at Jenny.Luong@gov.ab.ca.